yireo-training/Yireo_HyvaCheckoutProgressBar/README.md

 # Yireo HyvaCheckoutProgressBar

-**This Magento 2 module adds a small progress bar in the top of the Hyva Checkout, that progresses for every field and step that is filled in**
+**This Magento 2 module adds a small progress bar in the top of the Hyva Checkout, that progresses for every field that is filled in.
+The literal progress is not shown - the numbers are not important.
+Instead the progress bar is only meant as a visual indicator.**

-Current status: Not ready

 ### Installation
 ```bash